safetyfirstpdx/safetyfirstpdx.github.io/resources/governance.md

 We document the [scope of the code of conduct](resources/code_of_conduct.html) to define who the participants are.
 Our efforts need to fully reflect that, regardless of someone's social standing or level of organizational knowledge.
 Make sure [your reporting system](resources/reporting.html) is accessible to anyone who might need to use it and that you'll be able to respond to newcomers as well as more established members.
 If participation in your group is limited to a formal membership, decide what you'll do if someone outside the group reports a problem with one of your members.

-## What happens when leaders are the ones causing harm
+## What happens when leaders are the ones causing harm?

 Unfortunately, both accidental and deliberate harm can be caused by our leaders, and even the people responsible for enforcing a code of conduct.
 This is why it's important that more than one person is part of the response team, and that all significant decisions come from the group and not an individual.
 It's crucial that we avoid conflicts of interest: if you're the one being reported, recuse yourself!
 The same goes if it's your partner or close family member.